Spin superfluidity and magnon BEC: Magnon BEC in other systems

 If this estimation is correct, the peak should be extremely narrow, so that all extra magnons are concentrated at the lowest level of the discrete spectrum.
 However, there are other contributions to the width of the peak due to: finite resolution of spectrometer, magnon interaction, finite life time of magnons and the influence of the higher discrete levels $n\neq 0$.

 In any case, the process of the concentration of extra magnons in the states very close to the lowest energy is the signature of the BEC of magnons.
 The main property of the room temperature BEC in YIG is that the transition temperature $T_c$ is only slightly higher than temperature, $T_c-T\ll T$; as a result the number of condensed magnons is small compared to the number of thermal magnons: $n\ll n_T$.
 Situation with magnon BEC in $^3$He is the opposite, one has $T\ll T_c$ and thus $n\gg n_T$.
+In $^3$He-B, the typical temperature is big compared to the magnon gap, $T\gg \hbar\omega_L$, and thus according to \eqref{MagnonSpectrumextended} the thermal magnons are spin waves with linear spectrum $ \omega(k)=ck$, with characteristic momenta $k_T\sim T/\hbar c$.
+The density of such thermal magnons $n_T \sim k_T^3$ is much smaller than the density of the Bose-condensed magnons and in $^3$He-B they can be neglected.
+In yttrium-iron garnet (YIG) situation is opposite: the temperature is high and number density of the magnons concentrated at small momentum is small compared to the thermal magnons, $n \ll n_T$.